 - Mosquitoes do not live at elevations above 6,500 feet, so traveling to Zika infected countries, but staying at high elevations, will lower your risk.

-Zika is moving quickly.
-The map below shows countries with active transmission of the Zika virus, as of May 26, 2016.
+Traveling?
+The map from the CDC below shows countries with risk of Zika as of 2018.